deepchecks/deepchecks/docs/source/user-guide/tabular/supported_models.rst

 requires both train and test :ref:`predicted values <supported_models__predictions_format>` to be provided via the ``y_pred_train``, ``y_pred_test`` arguments.

-For classification tasks, predicted values are not mandatory.
-If not supplied, deepchecks will assume the predicted class is the class with the highest predicted probability.
+For classification it's recommended but not mandatory to also pass the predicted probabilities (``y_proba``).
+If predicted probabilities are not supplied, checks and metrics that rely on the predicted probabilities (such as ROC Curve and the AUC metric) will not run.

 ..
 Note::
     When using pre-computed predictions, if the train dataset shares indices with the test dataset we